 The Basic Training scenes were filmed at Fort Knox, Kentucky.
 Fort Knox is home to the U.S. Army Armor Center, which trains new tank crewmen and armored cavalry troopers.
 The barracks in the film are still at Fort Knox, but they've been gutted and converted into an urban warfare training course.
 As of 2010, the United States Army Armor School is being moved to Fort Benning, Georgia as part of the United States' BRAC program.

-The cast improvised virtually all of the dialog where they sit around and tell their back stories.
-This includes Murray's lines about 'Lee Harvey' making out with a cow and calling Sgt.
-Hulka a 'big toe'.
+The cast improvised virtually all of the dialogue where they sit around and tell their back stories.
+This includes Bill Murray's lines about "Lee Harvey" making out with a cow, and calling Sgt.
+Hulka a "big toe".

-John Larroquette improvised the dialog where he's watching the girls in the shower through the telescope, including the odd line "Oh, God!
+John Larroquette improvised the dialogue where he's watching the girls in the shower through the telescope, including the odd line "Oh, God!
 I wish I was a loofah!"
-According to Larroquette, he had to explain to Reitman what a loofah was.
+According to Larroquette, he had to explain to Ivan Reitman what a loofah was.

 A nine-minute sequence was filmed in which John and Russell take LSD and accidentally end up on a mission to fight rebels in the Colombian jungle.
 Columbia Pictures thought it was the best scene in the film but Ivan Reitman deleted it because he felt that it did not fit the film's tone.